 One of my favorite menu items was the quiche-A choice of diced ham and spinach, or mushroom and spinach.
-Each slice was offered with either a green or fresh fruit salad along with cup of the soup du jours.
+Each slice was offered with either a green or fresh fruit salad along with a cup of soup du jour.
 That memory is the basis for this post.
 While I will be diving into the spinach and wild mushroom quiche here, you can substitute the mushrooms for diced ham or bacon if you prefer.

 Supermarkets are stocking a wide variety of domestically grown wild mushrooms like never before.
-If you happen to live in area where they still aren’t available (or out of season), check out my Shop Ingredients page for several varieties.
+If you happen to live in an area where they still aren’t available (or out of season), check out my Shop Ingredients page for several varieties.
 Nearly any store-bought wild mushroom will do, but I’ve listed the type I use or recommend in the recipe card.
 Never pick wild mushrooms without experience.
 There are as many poisonous species as there are edible ones.
 Take a hands-on class before harvesting your own.

 If you want to skip the wild mushrooms, white or brown button mushrooms work as well, albeit without the super depth of flavor found in their wild cousins.